-I am almost 50, and I am confused about my face.
+I am 50, and I am confused about my face.

 I’m confused because I think it looks… okay.

 I think it looks older than it used to, because I am older than I used to be.
 I think it looks a bit tired, because I am a bit tired.
 It looks like it’s seen some sun.
 Like it’s done its share of laughing and crying and eating and drinking, of being out in the world, because it has.

 Still.
 I think my 50-year-old face is… okay.

 But everywhere I look, I’m told that’s not possible.